Legends of Streets: Top Kingpins, Gang Leaders, Crews City to city

 During 2009, in the North Side’s Brittany Hills community, federal agents came in on a man referred as Papa Joe and the alleged group of the Brittany Hills Posse, along with dozens of others, as there has been information on a connection between Ohio and Atlanta that contributed to people earning thousands of dollars.

 In a city of hustlers there cannot be a shortage of street legends.
-While the Italian Mob once controlled the city, things started to change with the likes of Blaze Marzette, who was the first and true legend of the city’s underworld during the 1960s.
+While the Italian Mob once controlled the city, things started to change with the likes of Blaze Marzette, who was the first and true legend of the city’s underworld and became known as the Godfather for his run during the 1960s.
 The 1970s was when things took off for the city.
 Frank Nitti and Murder Row and the West Side’s own Young Boys Incorporated who allegedly made millions through the 1970s and the early 1980s.

 As the crack era entered the city of Detroit so have a number of other kingpins and crews.
 Big Ed, Maserati Rick, who received his name for his purchase of lavish and exotic possessions, Pony Down, a group of youths that were quite similar to YBI of the 70s, D. Holloway, who was more of an old school hustler with multiple revenue streams, and the Chambers Brothers whose ambitious hustling tactics led them high profits but also their downfall.